Post-1947, country suffered due to wrong economic policies, visionless leadership: Gadkari | Politics

 - India

+Speaking at the inaugural ceremony of the Jain International Trade Organisation's 'JITO Connect 2022' business meet here, he underlined the need to bring down imports and increase exports.

-''...We are a rich nation with a poor population.
-Post-1947, due to the wrong economic policies, bad and corrupt governance, and visionless leadership, we suffered heavy losses.
-But now under the leadership of PM Modiji, we are talking about 'aatmanirbhar' Bharat, we are talking about happy, prosperous, and powerful India,'' the Minister of Road Transport and Highways said.
+''We are a rich nation with poor population.
+Post-1947, due to the wrong economic policies, bad and corrupt governance and visionless leadership, we suffered heavy losses.
+But now under the leadership of PM Modiji, we are talking about 'aatmanirbhar' Bharat, we are talking about happy, prosperous and powerful India,'' the Minister of Road Transport and Highways said.

 He added that PM Modi promoted the thought of 'swadeshi' given by Mahatma Gandhi. ''The thought of 'be Indian and buy Indian' should be propagated,'' he said.